nuwanwp/Certification/Implement and manage storage.md

 - Soft delete,Change feed,Blob versioning shoudld be enabled.
 - The retention period for point-in-time restore must be at least one day less than the retention period specified for soft delete.
 - Point-in-time restores support only block blobs, not page or append blobs.
 While the restore is happening, containers and blobs cannot be read or written to.
+- container cannot be restored with a point-in-time restore operation
+- requires Soft delete,Change feed, Blob versioning to enabled

 ## Blob snapshots